Useful Tip 1 of 2:

 WARNING: Risk of scalding yourself and bystanders.
 Risk of eye exposure.
 Removing the cap on a hot motor under pressure can send coolant flying at a radius of many yards.
-Always allow the engine to cool down completely and always use a rag to cover the filler neck before opening, except when the exhaust manifold is cold to the touch.
+Always allow the engine to cool down completely and always use a heavy duty rag to cover the filler neck before opening, except when the exhaust manifold is cold to the touch.
 Always have at least a gallon of clean water readily available to rinse yourself and/or others.
 Aloe vera plant is a good skin burn treatment.

 Thermostat troubleshooting: On a cool motor and the coolant at the proper level, start the motor and allow the engine to warm.
 Feel the upper radiator hose leading to the engine.
 You should feel a surge of warm coolant (within minutes) when the thermostat opens.
 If you don't feel the surge then remove the thermostat and boil it in a pot.
 If the thermostat passes the pot boiling test then check for a poor water circulation in the cooling system.

 Coolant flow troubleshooting: Open the filler cap.
 If the coolant refuses to flow normally at the filler neck, bleed the coolant, check for a clogged radiator, check for an eroded water pump impeller or test the thermostat.
 If the coolant flows but bubbles are also seen flowing along with the coolant then most likely the head gasket is broken.
 The head gasket failure indicates that the engine has undergone overheating in the past.
 The solution is to replace the head gasket after confirming it with a leak down test.